Nighttime tooth grinding or bruxism cause tooth wear

 After Dr. Fondriest creates custom porcelain veneers for your teeth, he may recommend a mouth guard to protect your oral health.
 Regular brushing, flossing, and check-ups will be required to evaluate the condition of your veneers and teeth grinding, ensuring tooth length is maintained.

 Dr. James Fondriest provides custom porcelain veneers that can replace tooth length, caused by teeth grinding.
-These bruxism resistant veneers can restore teeth to a natural shape and length.
+These grind resistant veneers can restore teeth to a natural shape and length.
 Your teeth will be thoroughly evaluated, and a treatment plan will be implemented.
 If you would like to learn more about dental veneers to combat lost tooth length, schedule a consultation with Dr. Fondriest by calling 847-234-0517.
 We look forward to providing you with quality care, in a welcoming environment.

 Dr Fondriest is a Nationally recognized and highly sought after cosmetic dentist serving clients from throughout the United States